 - Reduction in tariffs: a gradual reduction in the customs duties and tariffs on exports and imports to make India attractive to global investment.

 - Long term trade policy: trade policy was enforced for a longer duration.
-Main features of the trade policy are:
+The main features of the trade policy are:

 - Liberal policy